 (Above banner) The immaculately maintained private property of YS Falls in St. Elizabeth Parish of Jamaica

-Arriving to an unfamiliar place at night always feels more treacherous than arriving during the day to the exact same place.
-And this is exactly what happened when I arrived at Kingston.
+Arriving in an unfamiliar place at night always feels more treacherous than reaching during the day to the same place, and a night arrival is what happened when I arrived at Kingston.
 After going through a 10-hour airplane commute which included a five-hour layover in Atlanta, a long immigration line and then customs line at the Kingston Airport, I finally saw what resembled a taxi stand.
 I took out the address and map showing the location of the accommodations.
 The lady at the stand gave me a quote for a taxi and then next to her, a man said to me, “Come with me!”

-All people mentioned from here on out, unless otherwise mentioned, have dark chocolate colored skin and are of African descent and all the locals speak a Patois/Jamaican pidgin English.
+All people mentioned from here on out, unless otherwise indicated, have dark chocolate colored skin and are of African descent and all the locals speak a Patois/Jamaican pidgin English.

 Since this taxi stand looked like the most official one, I went with the man and passed through a crowd of people waiting for arriving passengers.

-Prior to my arrival in Kingston, I reviewed a map of Kingston quite extensively, but I didn’t realize how dimly lit it was outside and how long the taxicab ride took to just get through downtown Kingston.
-Darkness at night is good to eliminate light pollution: I was able to see the stars.
+Before my arrival in Kingston, I reviewed a map of Kingston quite extensively, but I didn’t realize how dimly lit it was outside and how long the taxicab ride took to get through downtown Kingston.
+Darkness at night is useful to eliminate light pollution: I was able to see the stars.
 At the same time, that same darkness feels frightening to people who want to feel safer.

-At Coronation Market, besides that I noticed the dark chocolate skinned people who noticed I was a visitor and that “I didn’t belong” there on a regular basis, I also wonder even if the local Jamaicans who have a brown and lighter skin would even step foot in that market.
+At Coronation Market, besides that, I noticed the dark chocolate skinned people who saw I was a visitor and that “I didn’t belong” there on a regular basis, I also wonder even if the local Jamaicans who have a brown and lighter skin would even step foot in that market.

 I believe I could only get away with being at Coronation Market because I have a Chinese appearance and Chinese have historically, during the last 500 years or so, been viewed to be less colonizing than the European races.
-Chinese are even viewed as fellow slaves, depending on the where one is in the world.
-Although I have heard Chinese are considered unwanted shop owners in Indonesia, this is a minority view as far as the entire world’s view of Chinese are concerned.
+Chinese are even considered as fellow slaves, depending on the where one is in the world.
+Although I have heard the Indonesian regard the Chinese as unwanted shop owners in Indonesia; this is a minority view as far as the entire world’s view of Chinese is concerned.
 Chinese are traditionally known to cook Chinese food with a wok, to slave away working and to do meticulous handiwork.
 I have heard this via my Spanish studies, my travels all around the world including Egypt, Peru, Bahamas and now Jamaica.

 Back at the Coronation Market, a boisterous, heavy set, 220-pound African woman in her 30s, who was about 20 feet away from me, called out loud to me "Chini!" several times which is a way of saying "Chinese person."
-I smiled, waved and walked passed her and the eight people she was with.
+I smiled, waved and walked passed her and her company of eight people.

 I visited Coronation Market on a Wednesday, August 16, at around 8 a.m.
 I went through the market in about 15 minutes--not enough time for anyone to plot anything against me--I suppose.

-Even though the online ratings were excellent, staying at a youth hostel with co-ed rooms sounded problematic and I inquired about having an all-female room when I first booked this hostel.
+Even though the online ratings were excellent, staying at a youth hostel with co-ed rooms sounded problematic, and I inquired about having an all-female room when I first booked this hostel.
 It’s not a good idea to share rooms with a different gender for obvious reasons, different race/pheromones and a different age with likely different sleep and wake up times.
-For example, at the crack of dawn, I left the hostel for the day and when it got dark, I took the cab back to the hostel and/or went straight to bed.
+For example, at the crack of dawn, I left the hostel for the day, and when it got dark, I took the cab back to the hostel and went straight to bed.

 I stayed at the youth hostel for three nights from Tuesday, August 15, to the morning of Friday, August 18.
-I had a room all to myself so I locked my door at night.
-I think there were no other women staying there at all, or else they would have roomed with me.
+I had a room all to myself, so I locked my door at night.
+I think no other women were staying there at all, or else they would have roomed with me.
 The rooms were marketed online as co-ed rooms, but I bet you the person working there didn't want me to share a room with white men in their 20's.

 For example, an Asian man once said to me, “When I was young, I stayed in a youth hostel in Europe…Europeans stink.”

-On the first night of my arrival to the hostel, I walked into a huge courtyard and I opened the first door I saw.
-It was the office of some sound studio.
-This was not the hostel.
+On the first night of my arrival to the hostel, I walked into a huge courtyard, and I opened the first door I saw.
+It was the office of some sound studio, which was not the hostel.

 Then I meandered to another area in the relative darkness.